pnderitu/DUK_Automated_Curation/README.md

    - Matplotlib v3.5.x & Seaborn v0.11.x

 ## Modules and Resources
-*  Class to tune, train and validate a single or multi-output Tensorflow classifier.
+*  Class to tune, train and validate a single or multi-output Tensorflow EfficientNet V1-B0 classifier.
-*  Class to test and get predictions from a single or multi-output Tensorflow classifier.
+*  Class to test and get predictions from a single or multi-output Tensorflow EfficientNet V1-B0 classifier.
-*  Ground truth labels for the external validation dataset (in *ground_truth/external_test_labels.csv*).
+*  Ground truth labels for the external validation dataset (*default: ground_truth/external_test_labels.csv*).

 ## Ground Truth Definitions
 Labels for laterality, retinal presence, retinal field and gradability were defined by an ophthalmology fellow.